Top 10 Things to do in Jaipur

 Known as Palace of Winds in English, this building is a complete knock-out with its pink color, intricate design, and over 950 windows.
 The Hawa Mahal was built in 1799 for one purpose; it served as an observation center for the women of the royal court to look out on the street and people-watch without being seen themselves.
 The 5-story palace is one of the most iconic sights in India and one of the top things to do in Jaipur.
 From the top of the building you’ll also be treated to some great views of Jantar Mantar, the City Palace, and the Sireh Deori Bazaar.

-- Good to know: The entrance fee is less than USD 2* and hours of operation are 9:00 – 16:30, seven days a week.
+- Good to know: The entrance fee is about USD 3 and hours of operation are 9:00 – 16:30, seven days a week.

 - Tip: If you plan to do a lot of sightseeing, consider purchasing a Composite Ticket for USD 14*.
 It allows access to 8 popular attractions in Jaipur (4 of which are on this list!) — Hawa Mahal, Jantar Mantar, Amber Fort, Nahargarh Fort, Albert Hall, Sisodia Rani Garden, Vidhyadhar Garden, and Isarlat.